naysawn/naysawn.github.io/_posts/2012-09-27-some-suggestions-for-improving-startup-weekend.md

 The judges awarded first prize for my Startup Weekend to team that built the app that allows people to listen in on you singing in the shower.
 While I praise the team who were all super young and driven for their ability to execute, it left me confused about what message Startup Weekend is sending entrepreneurs for what they should be shooting for.

 While I am pumped that Startup Weekend is succeeding in getting so many people excited about startups, I worry that they may subtly suggesting a path to failure and could improve their odds significantly by selecting better ideas that have a business case to them.
-Our chances for success at startups are already a little low and I think a little guidance and a bit of better organization would go a long way to improving the attendees&#8217; odds of success after the weekend.
+Our chances for success at startups are already a little low and I think a little guidance and a bit of better organization would go a long way to improving the attendees' odds of success after the weekend.

 &nbsp;